 Doing so is a great way to build personal rapport without asking for a meeting.
 It lets them know you’re thinking of them and shows that you value connections and growth.

 9. Sharing a Content Asset, Article, or Blog Post

 Sales prospecting isn’t always straightforward.
 Sometimes your foot in the door is earned by gaining trust through a shared experience or thought.

 If you find an article, blog, or content asset exciting and relevant to your prospect’s role, don’t be afraid to share it with them.
 In a short video, provide a quick recap and your perspective on the content asset, blog post, or recent report.
-Remember, shorter is usually better—you’ll keep over half of your viewers until the end of your video if it’s one to two minutes long.
-That jumps to 62% if it’s under a minute.
+Remember, shorter is usually better—you’ll keep 56% of your viewers until the end of your video if it’s one to two minutes long.
+That jumps to two-thirds if it’s under a minute.